Royal Flint Rifles: War of American Independence

 The militia were called out on 26 March 1778 during the War of American Independence, when the country was threatened with invasion by the Americans' allies, France and Spain.
 The Flintshires assembled under Maj Hughes at Holywell, but after a few weeks were marched away from the county to remove the temptation for the men to stray home.
 On 2 May the regiment set out for Whitchurch, Shropshire, moving on to Chester on 10 June, but on 16 July Hughes was ordered to march the regiment back to Flintshire, where the men were billeted at Hiolwell, Mold and other places for the rest of the year.

 On 6 February 1779 the regiment was sent to Warrington in Cheshire, where a strike among sailcloth makers threatened civil disorder.
 By May the regiment formed part of the Chester garrison with a detachment at Nantwich.
 Then on 7 June it moved to Cumberland, where its companies took up duties in Cockermouth, Workington and Maryport.
 They remained there until 8 April 1780 when they concentrated at Whitehaven and then marched back to Wales, first at Oswestry, then into Pembrokeshire where it took up duties at Pembroke Dock and Haverfordwest.
 Here its duties included guarding the Royal Navy establishments and the prisoners of war, and manning the Milford Haven defences and the battery at Fishguard.
-They stayed here until the end of the war on January 1783.
+They stayed here until the end of the war in January 1783.
 By March the regiment was back at Mold and Hawarden to be disembodied.

 From 1784 to 1792 the militia were assembled for their 28 days' annual peacetime training, but to save money only two-thirds of the men were actually mustered each year.